-The Environmental Justice Research Unit (EJRU) was founded in 2016 to facilitate research into the social and political dimensions of environmental degradation within the School of Law and Politics.
+The Centre for Environmental Justice (CEJ), formerly the Environmental Justice Research Unit (EJRU), was founded in 2016 to bring together scholars in the School of Law and Politics working on the legal and political dimensions of environmental degradation.
 This institutional-level combination of law and politics enables us to pursue original research that challenges disciplinary boundaries and delves into a wide variety of environmental justice considerations.

-As well as research, our members contribute to the School’s extensive undergraduate and postgraduate teaching provision in the field of the environment, and we welcome student membership and participation.
-Our PhD students are fully integrated into the work of the unit, enabling us all to benefit from their research presentations and other initiatives.
+As well as research, our members contribute to the School’s extensive undergraduate and postgraduate teaching provision in environmental law and politics, and we welcome student membership and participation.
+Our PhD students are particularly valued members and we benefit from their contribution to our events and the development of the Centre.

-The Unit hosts and supports a range of events:
+The Centre hosts and supports a range of events, including:

-- Student and staff workshops and conferences: We facilitate and support a range of staff and student events.
+- Workshops and conferences: We facilitate and support a range of staff and student events.
+You can get a flavour of some of these different events here.

-If you are interested in joining the group or would like to be one of our video-speakers, please email Hannah Hughes (hughesh8 at cardiff.ac.uk) or Ben Pontin (pontinb at cardiff.ac.uk).
+If you are interested in joining the group or would like to present your research to the group, please email Hannah Hughes (hughesh8 at cardiff.ac.uk) or Ben Pontin (pontinb at cardiff.ac.uk).

 We do not simply want to discuss and theorise environmental justice, we want to practice it.
 As such, we support the Cardiff Environmental Law Foundation Clinic, which advises the public on how to use law to protect the environment.
-And in order to reduce the environmental impact of our activities, we host our speakers via Skype and offer locally sourced produce served on re-usable materials.
+In order to reduce the environmental impact of our activities, we always try to host our speakers via Skype or Zoom and offer locally sourced produce served on re-usable materials.

 Below is a list of our members and their core environmental concerns and research interests:

-Biodiversity; Climate change; Global environmental politics; International political sociology; Knowledge and power; Pierre Bourdieu; Research methods; Sustainable development in Wales and Wales as an environmental actor.
+Biodiversity; Climate change; Knowledge and power; IPCC; Pierre Bourdieu; Research methods; Sustainable development in Wales and Wales as an environmental actor.

 Climate change; Environmental law; Environmental law history; Nature conservation; Politics of environmental law.